Galway Film Fleadh – Frequently Asked Questions

 When does the Galway Film Fair take place?

-The Galway Film Fair takes place in July each year.
-The 25th Edition of the Galway Film Fair takes place 21st – 23rd July 2021.
+The Galway Film Fair takes place 8th-9th of July 2022.
+The 26th Edition of the Galway Film Fair will be fully announced in the coming weeks.

 Who can take part in the Galway Film Fair?

 The Galway Film Fair is an industry-focused cinema event.
 Whether your industry experience is just beginning or decades long, there is something for everyone.
 Applications for this year’s Marketplace are now open.
 Further details on Marketplace can be found here.